YuSugihara/ancseq/README.md

 2. VanAntwerp J, Finneran P, Dolgikh B, Woldring D. 2022.
 Ancestral Sequence Reconstruction and Alternate Amino Acid States Guide Protein Library Design for Directed Evolution.
 In: Traxlmayr MW ed.
 Yeast Surface Display.
 Methods in Molecular Biology.
 New York, NY: Springer US, 75–86.
 DOI: [10.1007/978-1-0716-2285-8_4](https://doi.org/10.1007/978-1-0716-2285-8_4).

 ## How does anceseq calculate codon probabilities in DNA mode?

+Depending on the alignment that you input, the codon mode can take too long time to build a phylogenetic tree.
+Therefore, we implemented a function to calculate the probabilities of each codon by simply multiplying the probabilities of each nucleotide.

+$p_Met$